adityasaravana/Tuneder/README.md

 https://github.com/adityasaravana/Tuneder/assets/65321521/abe63f03-3687-433b-a22c-3b62411caa6d

+## Installation
+Download/clone/fork the repository, and install to your devices using Xcode.

 Tuneder's still in a very early testing phase, and is in no way ready for the App Store.
 If you run across a bug, find something in the app annoying, or have a suggestion to improve the UI, feel free to open an issue or clone the repository and email me at aditya.saravana@icloud.com about contributing to Tuneder's development.
 All contributors will be added below, and put in the credits section of the app on the App Store.